webwolf2112/serverlessPortfollio/README.md

 # serverlessPortfollio

-This is my new Serverless Portfollio website
+This is my new Serverless Portfollio website it uses AWS and React